 Band Peg Holes

 Like the G9, the G12 has no band peg holes.
 You won’t be able to perform band squats, band bench or other band-resisted movements.
 You also won’t be able to add band resistance to the Smith machine or pulley weights.

-If that’s something you really want to do, you should go with the G3 or G6, which both have band peg holes along their base…
+If that’s something you really want to do, you should go with the G20, G6 or G3, all of which have band peg holes along their base…

 …But what if you love everything else about the G12, and just wish you could do band work on it?

 Well, don’t give up on your dream of owning the Force USA G12 just yet.